FeisalAhmed/Password-Locker/README.md

 ## DEVELOPMENT SERVER

-terminal to run the project.
+terminal to run the project inorder to ask question.

 ## LINCECE